What is Defalcation?

 #1 – Embezzlement

-#2 – Defalcation on Debt
+#2 – Defalcation of Debt

-It involves the absence of consent of all the involved parties in cases of debt consolidation.
-If debt consolidation and payments are made without the consent of all the involved parties, the agreement would be termed invalid and void.
+It involves the absence of consent of all parties involved in debt consolidationDebt ConsolidationDebt consolidation is a process which streamline several loans into a single one to receive the benefit of a lower interest rate.
+The reduced periodic payment leads to a reduction in liability. cases.
+If debt consolidation and payments are made without the permission of all the involved parties, the agreement would be termed invalid and void.

 #3 – Fiduciary Defalcation